Riederalp 2019 Extremes Workshop

 The venue: Riederalp, Canton of Valais, Switzerland

 Riederalp is a small summer and winter village in the region of the largest glacier of the European Alps, the Aletsch Glacier; the region is on the UNESCO World Heritage List.
 It lies on a south-facing slope with spectacular views to the high summits of the Alps on the other side of the Rhone Valley.
 It is one of about 14 Swiss resorts that are free of all road traffic.
-The village is located at close to 2,000 m altitude above sea level, and end March is usually still be a good time of the year for skiing (despite global warming!).
+The village is located at close to 2,000 m altitude above sea level, and end March is usually a good time of the year for skiing (despite global warming!).

 Traveling to Riederalp upon arrival in Switzerland